 The Hong Kong YLP has been designed as a platform to inspire a new generation of Hong Kong leaders and set a new precedent for how they build new ideas and concepts.
 Through the programme, participants develop the ambition, curiosity and sense of purpose required to excel in their organisations, and are inspired to demonstrate the importance of empathy in leadership.

 PROGRAMME STRUCTURE & CONTENT

-Module One invites participants to speak openly about how they understand Hong Kong and its future, through candid discussion, debate and role play exercises.
+Invites participants to speak openly about their understanding of Hong Kong and its future, through candid discussion, debate and role play.